-If you’ve got a stain on your acrylic nails, you can use water and soap to get it off.
+If you’ve got a stain on your nails, you can use water and soap to get it off.
 First, get a bowl of warm water (not hot) and mix in some dish soap.
 Soak your nails for about five minutes, then gently rub at the stain with a tiny bit of toothpaste.

 If that doesn’t work, try rubbing some olive oil on the stained area before soaking your fingers in warm water again for another five minutes or so.
 The stain should come right off.

 One option is to use a toothbrush.
 You will need a soft-bristled one that is not too abrasive or hard.
 You can dip it in water and then brush over the stained area as gently as possible until all of the stains are gone.
 This method works best if the stain is fresh; if it has been there for some time, then it may take longer than usual.
 It should eventually come off with enough scrubbing.

 3. Use a cotton pad with lemon juice